edenis00/Failed_Cron_Job/README.md

 ## Integration JSON

-The integration JSON file defined at the route `/integration.json` defines all the details needed for this integration to work on Telex.
-Since it is an interval integration that doesn't need data, it only exposes a /tick_url endpoint.
+The integration JSON file defined at the route /integration.json contains all the details needed for this integration to work on Telex.
+Since it is an interval-based integration that doesn't require external data, it only exposes a /tick_url endpoint.
 Telex will call this endpoint according to the cron interval defined in the settings.
-The JSON snippet below shows the failed cron job json for the deployed url at: https://failed-cron-job.onrender.com/integration.json.
-If you deploy it somewhere else, the `app_url`, `website`, and `tick_url` will be updated.

 ```json
 {